enis-memic/Bookstore-React/README.md

 ## About the Project

-> This project is built with React.js, it is about SPA with calculator to practice React.
+> This project is built with React.js, it is a Bookstore for adding and keeping track of the books you are reading.

 ## Built With